Humphreys College Laurence Drivon School of Law

-Humphreys College Laurence Drivon School of Law is an independent, nonprofit law school located in Stockton, California.
+The Humphreys University Laurence Drivon School of Law is an independent, nonprofit law school located in Stockton, California.
 The School of Law is approved by the Committee of Bar Examiners of the State Bar of California and the Western Association of Schools and Colleges but neither has nor seeks accreditation by the American Bar Association.

 History

 The School of Law was founded in 1951 as a part of Humphreys College; a second law school was later founded in Fresno, but it no longer exists.
 Originally called Humphreys College School of Law, it was renamed Humphreys College Laurence Drivon School of Law to honor the passing of long-time supporter, Laurence Drivon.
 This coincided with the school's move from shared facilities to its own building in 2004.

 The building was dedicated in a ceremony by then-Mayor Edward Chavez in 2005 after construction had completed on its courtroom—dedicated as the "Carcione Courtroom"—after Joseph Carcione (of KCBS fame) by his son, attorney Joseph William Carcione, Jr.